 Otter is a live transcription and captioning tool used by UCSF academic faculty to provide live transcription during Zoom sessions.
+UCSF does not provide Otter licenses to students, however students can use the free version of Otter to view their instructor's shared transcripts and more.
 Students can follow a transcript of meetings in real time, which can help improve knowledge retention and understanding of conversations when Zooming from a noisy environment, and provide aide to students with disabilities and ESL students.
-In this article we will demonstrate how students can use Otter to improve the learning process!
+In this article we will demonstrate how students can use Otter to improve the learning process.

 Using Otter during lecture